-ACQUIRE SERVICES (JAN 2006): The purpose of this solicitation is to acquire services complying with the enclosed description and/or specifications and conditions.
+ACQUIRE SERVICES (January 2006): The purpose of this solicitation is to acquire services complying with the enclosed description and/or specifications and conditions.

-MAXIMUM CONTRACT PERIOD - ESTIMATED (Jan 2006)

-Start date: September 9, 2015 End date: September 8, 2018.
-Dates provided are estimates only.
+MAXIMUM CONTRACT PERIOD - ESTIMATED: [July 1, 2016 through June 30, 2021] Dates provided are estimates only.
 Any resulting contract will begin on the date specified in the notice of award.
-The contract will be for one year with the option for two one-year renewals for up to three years total.
-See clause entitled "Term of Contract - Effective Date/Initial Contract Period".
-[01-1040-1]
+See clause entitled "Term of Contract - Effective Date / Initial Contract Period".
+This contract is for 5 year term.
+Upon termination of this contract, all rights of the Contractor shall be terminated.